Over 1,200 Ohio women slam GOP Senate candidate Bernie Moreno for ‘insulting’ abortion comments

 2 minute read

-More than 1,200 Ohio women have slammed Republican U.S. Senate candidate Bernie Moreno over his recent comments dismissing their concerns about abortion rights, labeling him “unfit” to represent them.
+More than 1,200 Ohio women are blasting Republican U.S. Senate candidate Bernie Moreno over his recent comments dismissing their concerns about abortion rights, labeling him “unfit” to represent them.
 The bipartisan group issued a scathing open letter after Moreno described women over 50 as “a little crazy” for caring about abortion access, igniting widespread backlash.

 During a September campaign event, Moreno, who is challenging Democratic incumbent Sherrod Brown, downplayed women’s concerns about reproductive rights, stating, “There’s a lot of suburban women that are like, ‘Listen, abortion is it.
 If I can’t have an abortion in this country whenever I want, I will vote for anybody else.’
 It’s a little crazy, by the way, but—especially for women that are like past 50—I’m thinking to myself, ‘I don’t think that’s an issue for you.’”